High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs: Acknowledgements

 \section{Acknowledgements}

-This work is supported by an NSERC Canada Graduate Scholarship [CGSD3-534416-2019] and an NSERC Discovery Grant.
-The authors are grateful to Dr. Doug Down from McMaster University for his insights regarding the geometric tail decay rate of the M/D/1 queue length. { } \infor{ }
+This work is supported by an NSERC Canada Graduate Scholarship and an NSERC Discovery Grant.
+The authors are grateful to Dr.\ Doug Down for his insights regarding the geometric tail decay rate of the M/D/1 queue length, and to Elisheva Schwarz-Zur for pointing out that the statement of \cref{thm:mm1_avg} was incomplete in a preliminary draft. { } \infor{ }

 {